UPDATED JUL 14, 2020

 Attention St. Paul folks: this gorgeous campsite is only 30 miles away!
 For a camping spot with a view, pitch your tent on one of the overlooks of the St. Croix River Valley.
 Or make your way to a more remote hike-in site above the ravines in the open grasses.
 Get lost in the prairie lands by day, and fall asleep under the stars by night.
 If you’re looking for the quintessential rugged camping experience, book a backpack camping site, but if you’re really not, know that they have pretty sweet yurt rentals too.

 Got kids who love the water?
 Head up to the northern suburbs for a weekend at Bunker Hills.
 Set up camp in the park and make the quarter-mile trek to the Bunker Beach Water Park.
 After a day of fun for the whole fam (adults can go on the water slides, too!), head back to your tent to spend the night al fresco.
-All in, it’s a perfect place to introduce your little ones (or non-outdoorsy friends) to the great outdoors!
+All in, it’s a perfect place to get in touch with the great outdoors!

 Lake Maria is southern Minnesota’s finest, and the spot to be during the fall when what remains of the “Big Woods” change to deep orange and red.
 If you’re looking for over 15 miles of hiking trails, and secluded backpack campsites or cabins for all your friends, you’ve found it!
 Each site has access to restrooms and fire pits.
 Plus, you’ll never be too far from small lakes and ponds — as if your surroundings weren’t dreamy enough!